 Rob Rowe: The triple-layer, insulated liner has taken us many years to develop.
 The outer layer is a nylon weave coated with heavy duty vinyl.
 The center core is a reflective “Mylar” style air bubble gapped insulation.
 The third “inside” layer is a heavy duty coated nylon pack cloth.

-Is the Mini-Max a true four-season truck camper?
+Is the Level 1/2 a true four-season truck camper?

 Rob Rowe: Oh, yes.
 It has great insulation throughout, even in the pop-up section.
 It has a high output propane heater for winter use.
 And it includes a fantastic vent for cooling in the summer.